President Obama Loves His “Tall Gorgeous Wife With Curves”

-The president sat down with Time magazine last month along with ballerina Misty Copeland to discuss body image, empowering young women, and fatherhood.
+The president sat down with TIME magazine along with ballerina Misty Copeland to discuss body image, empowering young women, and fatherhood.

 But it wasn’t your usual “we need to look at ourselves like this” sort of comments the President said that have people talking.
 It’s what Obama had to say about his own two daughters and the messages they’re getting about beauty right in their own home that was genuinely heartwarming.
 He and first lady Michelle Obama make sure to cultivate a healthy sense of self in the house.
 The president said that it’s also helpful that his girls’ mother is a role model for a body type that isn’t the mainstream but is nonetheless loved by him.